 The Dominican Republic is the most visited country in the Caribbean.
 It’s an idyllic island destination famous for its white sand beaches, turquoise waters, and beautiful resorts.
 With so much going for it, there are plenty of reasons to visit the Dominican Republic, one of the most enticing being its colorful and comforting cuisine.

-Traditional Dominican food is a reflection of its history and multicultural makeup.
+Traditional Dominican cuisine is a reflection of its history and multicultural makeup.
 If you have a curiosity for local food, then you may want to try these 15 Dominican dishes on your next trip to the Caribbean.

 DOMINICAN FOOD QUICK LINKS